-If you’ve bought your bike to Uni, it’s important to invest in a sturdy D-lock or something similar.
-Bike thieves can cut through chains, so it’s better to be safe than sorry.
+If you’ve bought your bike to Uni, invest in a sturdy D-lock or something similar.
+Sadly, Bike thieves can cut through chains, so it’s better to be safe than sorry.

 For electronics like your laptop or phone, tracking software can help you retrieve stolen items.
 Doing this means your gadgets can be more easily recovered by the police.

 At university, your hard work is one of your most valuable assets.
 Should the worst happen, and your laptop is gone for good, make sure your work is regularly backed up.
 Using cloud software or online backup will save you the effort of doing this manually.